OurChad/huhks/src/pages/what-are-hooks.md

 ```

 So what's the benefits here?
-It's a simple example, but what we now have is **all of logic associated with the user scroll functionality and the lifecycle of the Component contained together** and not spead across different functions of the component.
+It's a simple example, but what we now have is **all of the logic associated with the user scroll functionality and the lifecycle of the Component contained together** and not spead across different functions of the component.

 <br />
 Now that the brain juices are flowing and we're starting to see how Hooks can be useful, lets move on and take a look at some practical examples with Custom Hooks.